 - 1 Code view gives you direct access to the HTML code for review and editing.
-Design view allows you to see an approximate preview of the completed web content.
+Design view allows you to see an approximate preview of the completed web content and provides a workspace for certain tools and workflows.
 Live view previews the final web content and supports interactive and dynamic content elements, such as hyperlinks, video, and audio. - 2 When panels are grouped, only one panel is visible at a time.
 When panels are stacked, all panels can be seen at the same time. - 3 The HTML mode in the Property inspector provides access to HTML-based tagging and attributes for page content.
 The CSS mode enables you to access, create, and edit CSS formatting for page content. - 4 You need to know or set up your Adobe ID.
 Extract is a cloud-based functionality, and you must be online and logged into Creative Cloud to access it. - 5 Extract uses a Photoshop Document to produce web assets and styling from various image layers and effects.